MartinatorTime/vaultwarden/README.md

-# Vaultwarden Auto-Deploy on Fly.io
+# Vaultwarden Auto-Deploy on Fly.io or other platforms

 This project automates the deployment and maintenance of Vaultwarden (formerly Bitwarden_RS) on Fly.io or ther platforms, featuring automatic backups, secure access via Cloudflare Tunnel, and streamlined dependency management.